LeeJoonJie/task-manager/UserGuide.md

 Tags        | Optional         | Tags eg. can be used to represent custom categories.
 Can have multiple tags but no repeats.

 <br/>
-:memo: When adding tags, press the 'Enter' or ',' key to add a tag after typing it in the input box.
+:memo: When adding tags, press the 'Enter' or ',' key after typing it in the input box.
 This also means tags cannot have ',' characters in them.

 :memo: Tags will appear as blue boxes below the input box if they have been successfully added.